Brewongle Environmental Education Centre

 Emailbrewongle-e.school@det.nsw.edu.au

-Geography & science - Adaptations to bushfire
+Geography & Science & Technology - Adaptations to bushfire

 Some plants are more resilient to bushfire than others and in fact, need fire to survive and thrive.
 Through this excursion and unit of work, students learn to identify local native plants and focus on a number of plant adaptations that make them more resilient to bushfire.